NA-MIC/ProjectWeek/PW29_2018_London_Canada/README.md

 |20:00   |               |                 |                   |                  |
 |21:00   |               |                 |                   |                  |
 |22:00   |               |                 |                   |                  |

-## Themes
-These will be decided based on the discussions in the preparatory videoconferences

 ## Projects <a name="ProjectsList"/>
 Please fork and add your project page, then make a pull request.